1RaY-1/crypto/README.md

 ## What This Program Does?
 Convert your ***secret*** text to random letters and symbols, and convert this random letters & symbols back to normal text using a simple [.json dictionary](https://github.com/1RaY-1/crypto/blob/main/data.json).

-Let's say you wanna send something to your whatsapp group but only 1 person's allow to see it, so you can **ecnrypt** your message using this program and send it there and only your partner can see what you've send, because you both have **the same data.json file**
+Let's say you wanna send something to your whatsapp group but only 1 person is allowed to see it, so you can **ecnrypt** your message using this program and send it there and only your partner can see what you've send, because you both have **the same data.json file**

 You can also encrypt with base64 the data.json to key.txt before sending it to your partner (idk if this was necessary) and decrypt key.txt to data.json
 To do so: